Tesla's Musk is sued for calling Thai cave rescuer paedophile

 Unsworth said he has been exploring caves since 1971, when he was 16, and now shares a house in the Thailand countryside near Chiang Rai with a 40-year-old woman who owns a nail salon.

-The July 15 tweet by Musk touted the mini-submarine and then, referring to Unsworth with a shorthand description of paedophile, said, "Sorry pedo guy, you really did ask for it."
+The Jul 15 tweet by Musk touted the mini-submarine and then, referring to Unsworth with a shorthand description of paedophile, s".d, "Sorry pedo guy, you really did ask for it."

 Three days later, Musk defended his mini-submarine proposal, but said he had "spoken in anger" toward Unsworth, and that "his actions against me do not justify my actions against him," and that "the fault is mine and mine alone."